Amos Yee: Slapping incident

 On 30 April 2015, while en route to the state courts for a pre-trial conference, Yee was slapped in the face by Neo Gim Huah, a self-employed middle-aged man who ran away after challenging Yee to sue him.
-The perpetrator was arrested at 2 am the next day, less than 12 hours after the attack.

-He apologised for to Yee and his parents for the assault, saying he "lost control" and wanted to "teach Yee a lesson", On 11 May, the perpetrator was sentenced to three weeks in jail for voluntarily causing hurt, though the prosecution asked for two weeks' imprisonment.
+Neo was arrested at 2 a.m. the next day, less than 12 hours after the attack.
+Neo apologised to Yee and his parents for the assault, saying that he "lost control" and wanted to "teach Yee a lesson".
+On 11 May, he was sentenced to three weeks' imprisonment for voluntarily causing hurt, longer than the two weeks requested by the prosecution.

 Criticism of Yee's imprisonment

 Alongside Yee's video, his arrest, imprisonment, trial and verdict drew international attention and scrutiny from both the media and human rights organisations.
 Amnesty International called Yee's four-week jail sentence a "dark day for freedom of expression" in Singapore and declared Yee a prisoner of conscience, citing Article 19 of the Universal Declaration of Human Rights, which highlights the principle to freedom of expression.
 The United Nations Human Rights Office called for his immediate release in line with the Convention on the Rights of the Child.
-BBC News reported that Yee was among several people who criticised Lee online, but he was the only one who was arrested.
+BBC News reported that Yee was among several people who criticised Lee online, but was the only one arrested.
 Ben Mathis-Lilley of Slate labelled the Singaporeans who reported Yee to the police as "narcs".
 Phil Robertson of Human Rights Watch criticised the verdict as "publicly punishing" Yee and "intimidating anyone else who might think of doing the same in the future."
-On the other hand, Abdul Rani Kulup Abdullah, chief of the non-governmental Martabat Jalinan Muhibbah Malaysia organisation, which reports insults against the Prime Minister, supported Yee's arrest and encouraged Malaysia to follow Singapore's example of implementing strict laws on free speech to prevent influential criticism against the government that could lead to anarchy.
+On the other hand, Abdul Rani Kulup Abdullah, chief of Martabat Jalinan Muhibbah Malaysia, a Malaysian non-governmental organisation which reports insults against the prime minister, supported Yee's arrest; he encouraged Malaysia to follow Singapore's example of implementing strict laws on free speech to prevent supposedly anarchy-causing influential criticism against the government.

 The Singaporean government's handling of Yee's case was also criticised by people and organisations within the country; the Association of Women for Action and Research urged the state to be mindful of the consequences of future prosecutions.
-Politician Goh Meng Seng said that although he considered Yee rude, he felt that Yee was obligated to defend his rights.
-Singaporean academic Cherian George, lawyer and former president of the Law Society of Singapore Peter Low, as well as leading rights activists, academics, filmmakers and members of the arts community signed a letter saying that they disapproved of the government's reactions and that facilitising Yee could prevent other Singaporean youths from openly expressing their views.
-The Committee to Protect Journalists organisation and a petition started by a Christian Singaporean both called for Yee's release, the former of which criticised his arrest as a reminder of the restrictive working conditions that Singaporean journalists must work under.
+Politician Goh Meng Seng said that, despite considering Yee rude, he felt that Yee was obligated to defend his rights.
+Singaporean academic Cherian George, lawyer and former president of the Law Society of Singapore Peter Low, as well as leading rights activists, academics, filmmakers and members of the arts community signed a letter saying that they disapproved of the government's reactions and that facilitating Yee could prevent other Singaporean youths from openly expressing their views.
+The Committee to Protect Journalists and a petition started by a Christian Singaporean both called for Yee's release, the former of which criticised his arrest as a reminder of the restrictive working conditions in Singaporean journalism.